Airthings/wavemini-reader/README.md

 # Airthings Wave Mini Sensor Reader

-Airthings Wave Mini includes sensors for temperature, pressure, humidity and volatile organic compounds (VOC) measurements.
+Airthings Wave Mini includes sensors for temperature, humidity and volatile organic compounds (VOC) measurements.
 Additionally, you can simply wave in front of the device to get a visual indication of your indoor air quality.

-This is a project to provide users a starting point (```read_wavemini.py``` to read current sensor values from a [Airthings Wave Mini](https://www.airthings.com/no/wave-mini) devices using a Raspberry Pi 3 Model B over Bluetooth Low Energy (BLE).
+This is a project to provide users a starting point (```read_wavemini.py```) to read current sensor values from a [Airthings Wave Mini](https://www.airthings.com/no/wave-mini) devices using a Raspberry Pi 3 Model B over Bluetooth Low Energy (BLE).

 **Table of contents**